exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

     source: Half Meme Press
 ---

-I decided to mosey my way through The #Threeforged RPG Design Challenge, solo.
+I decided to mosey my way through the many games of The #Threeforged RPG Design Challenge, solo.

 My rules are simple.